Skip to Content

 LinkedIn Message Automation Rules

-It's crucial to understand that LinkedIn automated messaging tools are not inherently spammy or get you on LinkedIn’s naughty list.
+It’s crucial to understand that LinkedIn automated messaging tools are not inherently spammy, and they won’t get you on LinkedIn’s naughty list if you follow the rules.

 Sending Limits for Free Users:

-• Connection requests: Begin with 20 per day, incrementally increasing to a weekly cap of 100-150.
-However, if you're using invitation notes, the limit is drastically lower, 10 per month.
+• Connection requests: Begin with 20 per day, incrementally increasing to a weekly cap of 100–150.
+If you’re using invitation notes, the limit drops dramatically, to 10 per month.

-• Messages: Start with 40 per day, scaling up to 120.
-You can send up to 120 messages per day, but it's recommended to limit outreach to 100 messages per week to keep your account safe.
+• Messages: Start with 40 per day, scaling to 120.
+Recommended ceiling: 100 messages per week to keep your account safe.

-• Profile views: It's recommended to start with 40 visits per day and gradually increase to 80.
+• Profile views: Start at 40 visits per day, gradually increasing to 80.

 For LinkedIn Premium Users: